 "You wear too much makeup," he told me, with almost too much ease.
 "What?"
-I practically yelled back at him, flustered from the assertion and repose with which he delivered it.
+I practically yelled back at him, flustered from the assertion, and the repose with which he delivered it.
 I was immediately self-conscious, trying to remember what I had put on ahead of our date.
 Was my concealer creased?
-My subtle highlighter not entirely subtle?
+Is my subtle highlighter not entirely subtle?
 I continued, "You mean today or all the time?"
 He answered, "No, all the time."

 His comment made me think of people who say, "I like a girl who can eat."
 When really, what they mean is, "I like a naturally slender girl who can eat whatever she wants and not gain weight."
-They celebrate traditional beauty ideals but balk at the means available to get there (e.g. a clean diet or, in my case, a little bit of foundation).
+They celebrate traditional beauty ideals but balk at the means available to get there (e.g., a clean diet or, in my case, a little bit of foundation).
 It's a fundamental brick in the miles-long wall of ingrained, deep-seated sexism women are inherently meant to take and accept as fact.
 Wear makeup, but not too much.
 Eat, but only if you still look a certain way.
 The list goes on.

-The ironic part is that his portrayal of me was completely misrepresented—I don't wear makeup about 90% of the time.
-But I do love putting on makeup when I go out, and, especially, when I'm seeing a boy I used to like for the first time in a year—but even then, I do it for me.
+The ironic part is his portrayal of me was completely misrepresented.
+I don't wear makeup about 90 percent of the time.
+But I do love putting on makeup when I go out and especially when I'm seeing a boy I used to like for the first time in a year.
+Even then, I do it for me.